panchaBhuta/converter/README.md

   };
 ```

-Above Template-specializaton can be used for all types(integer, floating, bool) to write the underlying valid-number or the string which raised the conversion-error.
+Above Template-specializaton can be used for all types(integer, floating, bool) to write the underlying valid-data(of type `T`) or the string which raised the conversion-error.

 Architecture Components and Overview